silv3rr/zmeubot-znc/README.md

 Zmeubot - module for ZNC (v0.2)
 ===

-Zmeu is an open source IRC Bot written in C++
+Zmeu is an open source IRC Bot written in C++.
 Zmeu aims to be a secure and easy to setup and manage botnet, compared to statically ZNC.

 - Your donations pay for projects, staff, servers and protective infrastructure